sharpedmimishee/fuloiden/README.md

 ```
 ## Engine System
 Fuloiden uses a engine for adjusting and connecting each notes and so on.
-Fuloiden can use some engines simultaneously and in that case, the engines will be used each them on the basis of order of them.
+Fuloiden can use some engines simultaneously and in that case, Fuloiden will use them each the engines on the basis of order of them.
 ```mermaid
 ---
 title: Fuloiden